sei-eternity/lab-w5d2-rails-review-guide/README.md

 1. Fork and clone this repo
 1. Create a README file.
 The file name should include your question.

-    - For example, if you question is `What is REST-ful routing?` then name your file `restful-routing.md`.
+    - For example, if your question is `What is REST-ful routing?` then name your file `restful-routing.md`.

 1. Make a git commit and submit a pull request on this repo for your README file.
 1. Include your names and the question in your Pull Request.
 For example, `Marc + Usman: What is REST-ful routing?`